-Food distribution has increased by 70% since March 2020.
-The Food Bank has distributed 33 million pounds of food, the equivalent of 27.5 million meals – including 590,000 emergency food boxes distributed to families and individuals (1.8 million individuals served in total) through our network of 600 partner agencies, the Food Bank’s Mobile Food Pantry and direct distributions.
+Food distribution has increased by 80% since mid-March through early August 2020.
+The Food Bank has distributed 44 million pounds of food, the equivalent of 36 million meals – including 805,000 emergency food boxes distributed to families and individuals (2.4 million individuals* served in total) through our network of over 600 partner agencies, the Food Bank’s Mobile Food Pantry and direct distributions.

 Have you ever wondered what goes into the Food Box?
 We’ve broken down what to expect when picking up an emergency food kit that many of our neighbors have recently sought out – some times for the first time given the new economic hardship the pandemic has caused for so many.

 At one of the more substantial drive-through distributions, Food Bank President and CEO Michael Flood opens a freezer box or kit and fresh produce in this video.
 He walks us through the 25-pound box filled with chicken drumsticks, chicken patties, and filet portions of Alaska Pollock.

 The box is a good amount of protein for a family for a week and the idea is to add in fresh produce and shelf-stable items to help families in the coming weeks.